mmu-webdesign/Level4-web-term-1/HTML/html01/01-introduction.md

 <!-- div class="video" -->

-## Exercise - Syntax of HTML elements
+## To do - Syntax of HTML elements

 > Watch the following short video for a deeper understanding of the syntax.